-We do not charge speakers for our services, except when we book you.
+- We do not charge speakers for our services, except when we book you.
 An industry standard commission is then deducted.

-	- We do not train speakers in any way, although we can refer you to a speaker coach, who will charge you for their services.
+- We do not train speakers, although we can refer you to a speaker coach, who will charge you for their services.

 - Our clients’ audiences are typically employees, leadership, their customers or professionals, not the general public.
 Occasionally college faculty and students.

 - We cannot guarantee any amount of bookings.

 - We almost never exclusively represent speakers.
-Promenade operates as a broker, not an agent.
+Promenade primarily operates as a broker, not an agent.

 - We do not return speaker materials, so don’t send us your last original.

-	- We cannot meet speakers, except ones who have longer term productive relationships with us, regular bookings and who happen to be visiting NYC – with advance notice.
+- We cannot meet speakers, except ones who have longer term productive relationships with us, regular bookings and who happen to visit NYC – with advance notice.

-	- Please do not send mass unpersonalized introduction e-mails to promote yourself to us – we don’t read them.
+- Please do not send mass unpersonalized e-mails to promote yourself to us – they are not read.

 - Please do not send big unsolicited packages of stuff, especially books.
 We can’t keep them.
 We don’t keep printed kits.

-	- See below for how to send unsolicited introductions.
+- See below and above for how to send unsolicited introductions.

 - Many of our speakers are not posted on our site.
 We may be actively considering you even if you don’t appear there.

-	- Phone calls to see if we have work for you are highly discouraged.
+- Phone calls or emails to see if we have work for you are declined.

 After you connect with us:

 If there looks like a fit, we’ll contact you and may ask for more support materials, such as a demo video or a book.
 If not, we will try to reply but cannot promise to do so.
-If we don’t respond immediately, we very well may retain your info for the right opportunity, whether it is weeks or years later.
-We genuinely reference several speaker databases.
+If we don’t respond immediately, we may retain your info for the right opportunity, whether it is weeks or years later.
+We reference several speaker databases.
 Similarly, we do not post web profiles for every speaker who contacts us, even if we intend to use you in the future.

 If Mailing, send via US Postal Service only: